|Juvenile Arrest Rate Trends

 - The juvenile arrest rate for motor vehicle theft more than doubled between 1983 and 1989, up 141%.

-- After the 1989 peak, the juvenile arrest rate for motor vehicle theft declined steadily through 2010, falling 86%.
-In 2010, the juvenile arrest rate for motor vehicle theft was less than in any year in the 1980–2010 period.
+- After the 1989 peak, the juvenile arrest rate for motor vehicle theft declined steadily through 2011, falling 88%.

-- This large decline in juvenile arrests outpaced declines in adult statistics.
-Between 2001 and 2010, the number of juvenile motor vehicle theft arrests fell 67%, while adult motor vehicle theft arrests decreased 44%.
+- This large decline in juvenile arrests outpaced declines in adult arrests.
+Between 2002 and 2011, the number of juvenile motor vehicle theft arrests fell 69%, while adult motor vehicle theft arrests decreased 49%.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: